OBSERVABILITY PLATFORM

 Link to tracing data from a dashboard

-You can create data links from a Grafana dashboard to relevant traces.
-These data links use Grafana variables (opens in a new tab) and Observability Platform parameters to refer to series fields, labels, and values.
+You can create data links from a classic dashboard or standard dashboard to relevant traces.
 You define a URL in a data link to express a search in Trace Explorer.
 Observability Platform takes the contextual information in dashboard metrics and uses it to build links to search for traces.
 Clicking the link navigates you to Trace Explorer and replaces the variables with matching criteria defined in the search.

 Data links operate on both native metrics and metrics derived from traces within Observability Platform.

-The Trace Metrics dashboard Observability Platform provides by default contains a data link for each of the included panels.
-Use this URL as the basis for creating a data link:
+The Trace Metrics dashboard that Observability Platform provides contains a data link for each of the included panels.
+Use one of the following URLs as the basis for creating a data link, depending on whether you use classic or standard dashboards.

 ${chrono_domain}/traces/?d_closeto=${__value.time}&d_metricname=${metric}